Music Gateway logo

 Sonically pleasing songs

-The vibration of sound waves can be very satisfying to listen to and even offer meditative, healing or calming properties.
-Many ancient cultures harnessed the energy produced by sound – the music created from Tibetan bowls is becoming increasingly popular here.
-So by incorporating sonics into your tracks, you can harness a sense of wellbeing or positivity in the listener.
+Many ancient cultures harnessed the energy produced by sound; the music created from Tibetan bowls is becoming increasingly popular here.
+So by incorporating sonics into your tracks, you can harness a sense of well-being or positivity in the listener.

 We often talk about the importance of hooks in songwriting.
-This is because a great hook can mark the difference between a hit and a flop.
+This is because a great hook can make the difference between a hit and a flop.
 Another way to create simple but effective hooks can be to use sonics.
 These work especially well in electronic dance music, grime and drill.

 Find out exactly how to do this in Native Sessions’ video guide to sonic hooks.